-Six of Ashton Sixth Form College’s gifted Physicists took part in this year’s Physics Olympiad.
-The college is delighted that all six students were awarded participation, bronze and silver certificates following their performance in this national competition.
+Three of Ashton Sixth Form College’s gifted Physicists took part in this year’s Physics Olympiad.
+The college is delighted that all three students were awarded commendation, bronze and silver certificates following their performance in this national competition.

 The British Physics Olympiad (BPhO) aims to encourage the study of Physics and recognise excellence in young physicists through annual physics competitions.
 The competition is designed to test understanding and develop problem solving skills and is open to able young physicists studying A-Level Physics in schools and colleges.

 Participation in a British Physics Olympiad is a challenge for able students and allows them to: